kcl-lang/kcl-lang.io/versioned_docs/version-0.10/user_docs/getting-started/install.md

 Each release of KCL includes various OSes and architectures.
 These binary versions can be manually downloaded and installed from [Github](https://github.com/kcl-lang/cli/releases/) and add `{install-location}` to the environment PATH.

-> ⚠️ If you cannot successfully access Github, you can also access Gitee to obtain binaries for installation.

 #### MacOS & Linux

 ```bash